Also known as: Demerol overdose and Mepergan Forte overdose

 Take the container with you to the hospital, if possible.

-How well you do depends on the amount of poison swallowed and how quickly treatment is received.
-The faster you get medical help, the better chance for recovery.
+How well someone does depends on how much meperidine they took and how quickly they receive treatment.
+The faster medical help is given, the better the chance for recovery.

 A severe overdose of meperidine can cause death.